Logan-Lin/DOT/readme.md

 ## Training and evaluation pipeline

 The `main.py` regulates the training and testing process of DOT.
-Paremeters are given through command line arguments.
+Parameters are given through command line arguments.
 For example, to train the model on `chengdu` dataset with $20\times20$-size grids for 20 epoches, you can run the following bash command:

 ```bash
 python main.py --cuda 0 -n chengdu -s 20 --traindiff -e 50